This post may contain affiliate links. Please read our disclosure policy.

 • Toss the chopped strawberries in the 1 tablespoon of flour.

-• Preheat the oven to 375*.
-Line 2 baking sheets with parchment paper.
-Set them aside.
+• Preheat the oven to 375°F. Line 2 baking sheets with parchment paper.

 • Remove the cream cheese dollops from the freezer.

-• Place 1 of the cream cheese dollops into the divot in the center of the cookie dough.
+• Place 1 of the cream cheese disks into the center of each cookie dough.

-• Gently press down and shape the dough around the cream cheese ball, encasing the cream cheese.
-Place the dough back on the cookie sheet and repeat the remaining dough balls.
-Bake for 15 – 16 minutes until the edges are golden brown.
-Allow the cookies to rest on the cookie sheet for 10 – 12 minutes before moving the cookies to a cooling rack to completely cool.
+• Bake for 12-14 minutes until the edges are golden brown.
+Allow the cookies to rest on the cookie sheet for 10-12 minutes before moving the cookies to a cooling rack to cool completely.

 Jenn’s Notes